Law enforcement by country: Tunisia

 The Tunisian National Police, which is overseen by the Ministry of Interior, is mainly responsible for law enforcement tasks.
 The Judicial Police is responsible for criminal investigations.
 The Tunisian National Guard and Presidential Guard help provide internal security.

 Turkey

 A Turkish National Police water cannon during the Gezi Park protests.

 Law enforcement is Turkey is carried out by five separate bodies.
 The Turkish National Police (Polis) is the civilian police for towns and districts, under the Ministry of Internal Affairs.
-The Gendarmerie (Jandarma) is a branch of the Turkish Armed Forces responsible only for policing the civilian population in areas that fall outside the jurisdiction of the National Police, mainly rural areas.
+The Gendarmerie (Jandarma) is a branch of the Ministry of Foreign Affairs responsible only for policing the civilian population in areas that fall outside the jurisdiction of the National Police, mainly rural areas.
 Provost services are provided by the Military Police (Askeri inzibat).
 The Turkish Coast Guard (Sahil Güvenlik Komutanlığı) is also a branch of the Armed Forces, responsible for search and rescue and maritime border protection.
 The National Intelligence Organization (Millî İstihbarat Teşkilâtı) is responsible for internal security.
 Some limited local law enforcement is carried out by village guards.